Zero-cycles in families of rationally connected varieties: The Gersten conjecture

-Indeed, $s$ is always an isomorphism for fields by \cite{To92} and \cite{NS89}, and the horizontal sequences are exact for all $r$ under the assumption of (i).
-If (ii) holds, then the lower horizontal sequence is exact by \cite{Da18} and \cite{LuedersGerstenKM} and therefore $s$ is always injective.
+Indeed, $s$ is always an isomorphism for fields by \cite{To92} and \cite{NS89}.
+The lower horizontal sequence is exact by Proposition \ref{Gersten_KM}(ii) and therefore $s$ is always injective.
 By the above remarks the upper horizontal sequence is exact for $r\leq 2$.
 For $r=3$ the motivic-to-K-theory spectral sequence implies that $\CH^2(k,3)\cong K_3(k)$ is finite by Quillen's calculation of the K-groups of finite fields.
 The result then follows from the fact that $s$ is an isomorphism with finite coefficients. \end{proof}